 Your local maternity team may reduce routine appointments, provide more home visits or deliver some care and support over the phone or by video to reduce the number of times you need to travel and attend hospital/clinics.

 Why are changes to antenatal and postnatal care necessary during the coronavirus pandemic?

 We know that it may be a particularly stressful and anxious time if you are pregnant or have recently given birth.
-Any changes are being made to ensure the best care is delivered without overloading NHS services, which are crucial during the coronavirus pandemic.
-These changes will help them to:
+Some changes to care allow healthcare professionals to care for you and protect you from coronavirus, while also ensuring we protect NHS staff and services.

 - reduce the number of people coming into hospitals where they may come into contact with other people and spread the virus